Thursday, July 23, 2009

 Would I qualify for the tax credit based on time of purchase?
 Perhaps.
 Several kit components were purchased in 2008.
 However, the pile of parts I bought is not officially a "vehicle" until it gets a VIN.
 So, I would "buy" the VIN when I pay the sales tax on all the parts.
 At this time, the parts then magically turn into an official vehicle.
 If I get the VIN in 2009, I would qualify.

 Now for the bad news.
 Thanks to the NY DMV delay, the BugE really existed as a vehicle only since it was registered (which unfortunately finally happened in 2010 rather than 2009).
 Meanwhile, the battery pack size requirement for 2010 increased to 5kwh.
-So, staying with the Lead-Acid pack put the BugE under the 2010 kwh limit.
-Had I registered it with a lithium pack, it might still have qualified for a tax break.
-However, I didn't.
-Ironically, I'll probably be upgrading to Lithium but I won't get a tax break for my doing so.
-Link to 2010 rules are HERE So, I've managed to avoid every single tax incentive for getting an electric vehicle.
+So, staying with the Lead-Acid pack put the BugE is under the 2010 kwh limit.
+Later purchasing an lithium upgrade, even if over 5kwh, isn't rewarded either since it's now a part for an existing car rather than a new car.
+So, now you know how to avoid every single tax incentive for getting an electric vehicle!